Has anyone ever seen the movie ‘Rounders’?

 Check out some more bankroll management tips over at TopPokerValue.com.

-The main reason we need to use a bankroll management strategy is simply because variance plays a large bankroll in whether we win or lose in poker over small samples.
+The main reason we need to use a bankroll management strategy is simply that variance plays a large bankroll in whether we win or lose in poker over small samples.
 Variance can make us believe that poker is like an ATM which keeps handing us money, or in other cases that we are so bad at poker, we can barely remember the hand rankings.

 Keep variance under control by employing a well thought out BRM strategy which makes sense for you personally.
 A good BRM strategy will also be good for your mental poker game!